ncmhe/ncmhe.github.io/index.md

 # How to Submit

 Papers must be written in English, and no longer than 2 pages in IJCAI-PRICAI format.
 The official template can be downloaded from the link [here](https://www.ijcai.org/authors_kit).
-Ths submission site will be available soon.
+Ths submission CMT site will be available soon.

 ## IMPORTANT DATES